 Robert Henry "Bob" Felknor

-Bob was born October 19, 1942, and passed away peacefully surrounded by family on June 14, 2013, in his daughter's home in Natchitoches.
-He fought a courageous battle against his disease of esophageal and liver cancer.
+Bob was born October 19, 1942, and passed away peacefully surrounded by family on June 14, 2013, in his daughter's home in Natchitoches, LA.
+He fought a courageous battle trying to beat his disease of esophageal and liver cancer.
 His body is now whole, and he walks with Jesus and family preceding him in the land of his Lord.
 How Glorious!

 He was a graduate of Louisiana Tech University, a Veteran of the United States Air Force